TymDrogin/drochess/README.md

 # Drochess chess engine

 Drochess is a chess engine I am working on in my free time.
-The engine is fully implemented in rust, and aims to be simple in design and Optional<Fast>.
+The engine is fully implemented in rust, and aims to be simple in design and fast.
 I am trying use most of the conventional tecnics for developing an engine while Maintaining the clarity of the design and using as many nice developer features rust has to offer.